netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

 # <a name="bringup">A)Creating EKS cluster in AWS</a>
 Follow the [guide](https://eksctl.io/usage/creating-and-managing-clusters/) to create EKS cluster in AWS.

-# <a name="deploy-vpx">B)Deployment of Citrix ADC VPX </a>
+# <a name="deploy-vpx">B)Deployment of NetScaler VPX </a>
-Bring up Citrix ADC VPX instance in the same public subnet where EKS cluster is deployed in Step A.
+Bring up NetScaler VPX instance in the same public subnet where EKS cluster is deployed in Step A.
-Follow steps 7 - 10 from [this guide](https://docs.citrix.com/en-us/citrix-adc/current-release/deploying-vpx/deploy-aws/launch-vpx-for-aws-ami.html) to deploy Citrix ADC VPX instance.
+Follow steps 7 - 10 from [this guide](https://docs.citrix.com/en-us/citrix-adc/current-release/deploying-vpx/deploy-aws/launch-vpx-for-aws-ami.html) to deploy NetScaler VPX instance.

 **NOTE**

-    •Citrix ADC VPX needs to be created in public subnet with 3 Elastic IPs (one for NSIP, SNIP and VIP each) •Allow communication between Citrix ADC VPX and EKS clusters using security groups.
+    •NetScaler VPX needs to be created in public subnet with 3 Elastic IPs (one for NSIP, SNIP and VIP each) •Allow communication between NetScaler VPX and EKS clusters using security groups.
     •Allow ports 80/443 from internet to access the application deployed.
     •Allow ports 3008-3011, 53 and 22 for SNIPs in security group •Enable management access for SNIP using the following command: